USA and the UK

 The process of becoming an Irish resident through a de facto relationship is as follows:

-- As with all emigration applications, you will need to apply for immigration preclearance before travelling to Ireland
+- As with all emigration applications, you will need to apply for immigration preclearance before traveling to Ireland

 - Travel to Ireland and prepare for border control with your passport and immigration preclearance letter